Energy and Green Construction Codes

 - building commissioning for proper installation, effective operation and functional

 performance of building systems

 The new code provides flexibility to adapt to Scottsdale’s geographic conditions and environmental quality of life while promoting uniformity of performance criteria from city to city.
-By fully integrating the green code into the city’s plan review and inspection process, green certification is streamlined and a Green Certificate of Occupancy is issued following the final building inspection.
+By fully integrating the green code into the city’s plan review and inspection process, green project approval is streamlined and a Green Certificate of Occupancy is issued following the final building inspection.

 Scottsdale’s Green Building Program Manager Anthony Floyd says, “The IgCC integrates green building into the building code permit process while providing a building industry-wide framework for uniform baseline measures.”
-He adds that it also offers an alternative way for buildings to become green certified, thus boosting resource savings, productivity and the environmental benefits of green commercial developments at a wider scale.
+He adds that it also offers an alternative way for buildings to become green designated, thus boosting resource savings, productivity and the environmental benefits of green commercial developments at a wider scale.

 In 2005, the city adopted the nation’s first LEED Gold policy for newly constructed and renovated public facilities.
 LEED is a national multi-level green building rating program administered by the Green Building Certification Institute.
 Scottsdale has committed to the LEED certification process to ensure the objectivity of a third-party verification process for public facilities and considers LEED Silver, Gold and Platinum level certified buildings as meeting or exceeding the provisions of the IgCC.
 As a market-based rating program, LEED provides an independent avenue for achieving higher performance thresholds, whereas the IgCC is designed to provide minimum baseline performance measures that are administered by the local jurisdiction.

 The following documents are to be used as part of Scottsdale's IgCC project approval process:

 Article on Scottsdale Green Construction Codes (pdf/2.5mb/6pp)